DataDeveloper7865/DesktopSchedulingSystem/README.md

 # DesktopSchedulingSystem
 An application for scheduling appointments complete with database functionality.
-This was my second project for WGu written in Java.
+This was my second project for WGU written in Java.

 ---------------------------------------------------SCENARIO---------------------------------------------------